pypa/distlib/docs/reference.rst

-      .. note:: Wheels may state in their metadata that they are not intended to be mountable, in which case this method will raise a :class:`DistlibException` with a suitable message.
+      .. note:: Wheels may state in their metadata that they are not intended to be mountable, in which case this method will raise a :class:`distlib.DistlibException` with a suitable message.
 If C extensions are extracted, the location for extraction will be under the directory ``dylib-cache`` in the directory returned by :func:`~distlib.util.get_cache_base`.